fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 For simplicity, this sample guide assumes that you save every file at the root level of the app directory without any nested folder structures except for node modules.

 ## Video Requirements for Publishing
+Make sure the videos are in accordance with the guidelines below:

 ### Supported Video Prooperties
 |   Property        |   Min (or n/a)    |   Max (or n/a)    |